 Welcome to nationalsarmrace.com!

-Not that the moribund Washington Nationals necessarily needed another blog, but I couldn’t resist.
+Not that the Washington Nationals necessarily needed another blog, but I couldn’t resist.

-Ever since the Nats rolled into town in 2005, I’ve developed an unhealthy obsession with the team, and more interestingly its rotation, bullpen, farm system and player development.
-Over the past couple of years specifically, I’ve begun to track the pitchers (mostly the rotations) of our various farm systems and take interest in the development of pitching talent as it rises through the ranks.
+Ever since the Nats rolled into town in 2005, I’ve developed an unhealthy obsession with the team, and more specifically its rotation, bullpen, farm system and player development.
+I track in a detailed fashion the pitchers (mostly the rotations) of our various farm systems and take interest in the development of pitching talent as it rises through the ranks.
 Hence the name of the blog “Nationals Arms Race.”
-I do periodically write for Brian Oliver and his standard-bearing natsfarm.com blog and do not wish to replicate what he does in the least.
-But periodically i do like to talk about the major league rotation instead of the prospects and never felt comfortable with those topics on a prospect-centric blog.

 I hope to have a pitching-focused blog that talks about the current Nats MLB rotation, the 40-man spotholders, prospects and who may be coming up next month or next year.
-I’ll talk about pitching in general, some observations and some advanced stats.
+I’ll talk about pitching, the Nats major league team, throw in some some observations and some advanced stats.
 I will post random musings about the Nationals in general and hope that my close friends with whom I regularly converse about baseball will chime in and offer their 2 cents about their own favorite teams (generally, the Phillies, Yankees and Dodgers).
 I’ll talk about pitchers around the majors and baseball in general here and there.

 Thanks, todd